 Maximum Maturity.
 The Fund maintains a dollar-weighted average maturity (WAM) of 60 days or less and a dollar-weighted average life (WAL) of 120 days or less.
 The securities held in the Fund's portfolio have remaining maturities of 397 days or less.
 The weighted average maturity of the Fund's portfolio was 23 days as of December 31, 2015.

 Interest rate risk: As interest rates rise, the values of fixed income securities held by the Fund are likely to decrease and reduce the value of the Fund's portfolio.
 Additionally, rising interest rates may lead to increased redemptions, increased volatility and decreased liquidity in the fixed income markets, making it more difficult for the Fund to sell its fixed income holdings when the Subadviser may wish to sell or must sell to meet redemptions.

 Credit risk: The issuer or guarantor of a security owned by the Fund could default on its obligations to pay principal or interest or its credit rating could be downgraded.
-Likewise, a counterparty to a derivative or other contractual instrument owned by the Fund could default on its obligation.
+Likewise, a counterparty to a repurchase agreement owned by the Fund could default on its obligation.